FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo/projects/stm32_F411RE_nucleo_64_mqtt_mutual_auth_demo/README.md

 6. **Integrate the coreMQTT and mutual authenticated demo**
     * Checkpoint : Run the demo code without problem

-If you encounter problems at checkpoint during the integration process, it is recommended to stop and troubleshoot the problem.
+If you encounter problems at checkpoint for integration step, it is recommended that you troubleshoot the problem before proceeding to the next step.

 # Software and hardware requiremnt and environment setup